GraphicsProgramming/learnd3d11/docs/1-getting-started/creating-a-window.md

 wndClass.lpszClassName = TEXT("DirectXApplication_Tutorial"); //The TEXT() macro function is used to assure the projects compiles if UNICODE support is either enabled or disabled.
 ```

-To note that a custom cursor, application icons and flags can be set in this structure.
+Note that custom cursors, application icons, and flags for this window can optionally be set here.

 ## 2.)
 Register the window class